MMGroesbeck/Conway-GoL/README.md

 # Conway-GoL
-React implementation of Conway's Game of Life
+React implementation of Conway's Game of Life with size and topology controls.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).